Bre77/hibp/README.md

-# Badrcm
+# hibp

-Add all information required to get started with @splunk/badrcm here.
+Add all information required to get started with @splunk/hibp here.